 Bishop Julius C. Trimble

-He was ordained a deacon and elder in the Northern Illinois Conference where he served two churches before transferring to the East Ohio Conference.
-He served churches in the Cleveland area and as the District Superintendent of the Cleveland District from 1996-2003.
+During his ministry in EOUMC, Trimble served churches in the Cleveland area and as the Superintendent of the Cleveland District from 1996-2003.

 Trimble has preached throughout the United States, Africa, and the Holy Land.
 He is also the recipient of many honors and awards including the Outstanding Alumni Award in 1998 from Garrett-Evangelical Theological Seminary, as well as the 2007 Bishop James S. Thomas Social Action Award from the Methodist Federation for Social Action at Lakeside, OH.

 As a general superintendent (bishop) of the Church, he continues to promote faith-based responses to domestic violence, as well as encourages the establishment of mental health ministries at the local church and conference level.
 He is also an active advocate for social justice, faith-based initiatives to address gun violence, as well as immigration reform.

 In 2015, his book, A Faithful Church, and a Healthy World: Reflections and Poems, was published by the Iowa Conference of The United Methodist Church to support The United Methodist Church's ongoing-initiative Imagine No Malaria.
 Additionally, in 2015, he received the Peace and Justice Award from the Iowa Conference Methodist Federation for Social Action (MFSA).